Summary

 MCP (Model Context Protocol) Servers

 Claude Code supports MCP servers, which extend its capabilities with external tools.
-For example, you can connect it to a database, a file search service, or an API.
-MCP configuration goes in .claude/settings.json:
+For example, connections to a database, a file-search service, or an API can be configured.
+MCP configuration resides in .claude/settings.json:

 {